ibm-cloud-docs/containers/cs_storage_block_vpc.md

 **What options do I have to use the Kubernetes secret?** </br>
 As a cluster admin, you can choose if you want to allow each cluster user to override the default settings of a storage class, or if you want to create one secret that everyone in your cluster must use and that enforces base64 encoding for your {{site.data.keyword.keymanagementserviceshort}} root key CRN.

 - **[Every user can customize the default settings](#customize-with-secret)**: In this scenario, the cluster admin creates one customized storage class with the default PVC settings and a reference to a generic Kubernetes secret.
 Cluster users can override the default settings of the storage class by creating a Kubernetes secret with the PVC settings that they want.
-In order for the customized settings in the secret to get applied to your block storage instance, you must create a PVC with the same name as your Kubernetes secret.
+In order for the customized settings in the secret to get applied to your {{site.data.keyword.blockstorageshort}}rt}} instance, you must create a PVC with the same name as your Kubernetes secret.

 - **[Enforce base64 encoding for the {{site.data.keyword.keymanagementserviceshort}} root key](#static-secret)**: In this scenario, you create one customized storage class with the default PVC settings and a reference to a static Kubernetes secret that overrides or enhances the default settings of the customized storage class.
 Your cluster users cannot override the default settings by creating their own Kubernetes secret.
 Instead, cluster users must provision {{site.data.keyword.block_storage_is_short}} with the configuration that you chose in your customized storage class and secret.
-The benefit of using this method over creating a [customized storage class](#vpc-customize-storage-class) only is that you can enforce base64 encoding for the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance when you want to encrypt the data in your block storage instance.
+The benefit of using this method over creating a [customized storage class](#vpc-customize-storage-class) only is that you can enforce base64 encoding for the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance when you want to encrypt the data in your {{site.data.keyword.blockstorageshort}}rt}} instance.

 **What do I need to be aware of before I start using the Kubernetes secret for my PVC settings?** </br>
 Some of the PVC settings, such as the `reclaimPolicy`, `fstype`, or the `volumeBindingMode` cannot be set in the Kubernetes secret and must be set in the storage class.
 As the cluster admin, if you want to enable your cluster users to override your default settings, you must ensure that you set up enough customized storage classes that reference a generic Kubernetes secret so that your users can provision {{site.data.keyword.block_storage_is_short}} with different `reclaimPolicy`, `fstype`, and `volumeBindingMode` settings.